microsoft/ApplicationInsights-node.js/README.md

 The rest will generate Application Insights Dependency events based on whether `setAutoCollectDependencies` is enabled.
 Make sure that `applicationinsights` is imported **before** any 3rd-party packages for them to be instrumented successfully.

 Automatic instrumentation for several Azure SDKs is also available, you must manually install @opentelemetry/tracing to enable this automatic tracing.
 No additional configuration is required
-Currently Cognitive Search, Communication Common and Cosmos DB are not supported.
+Currently Cognitive Search, Communication Common and Cosmos DB SDKs are not supported.
 [Javascript Azure SDKs](https://azure.github.io/azure-sdk/releases/latest/index.html#javascript)